Raymond Ikechukwu Nkannebe

 We are a leading law firm located in the heart of Nigeria’s commercial nerve centre -Lagos State.
 We also have a sister office located in Nigeria’s capital city – Abuja.

-We are a law firm with a robust pedigree.
+Synergy Attornies is a law firm with a robust pedigree.
 Boasting a vast array of professionals working in synergy, true to the name of our firm, in order to meet the demands of a growing and ever-demanding clientele.
 We have a wide practice area ranging from Arbitration, Labour Law, Corporate advisory, and Energy Law.
 We operate a Solicitor’s advisory support service on the legal aspect of emerging local and international investment opportunities such as power, oil & gas, and telecommunication.
-We also deal with International Finance Law; Statutory reform advocacy and legislative lobby; Constitutional litigation and advisory services.
+Also, we deal with International Finance Law; Statutory reform advocacy and legislative lobby; Constitutional litigation and advisory services.

 We have a team of 17 lawyers led by a Senior Advocate of Nigeria, the equivalent of a QC in England.
 We also have a crop of 9 support staff at our corporate headquarters ─ a large ultra modern facility east of the peninsular that overlooks the Atlantic Ocean.